Stedi/public-roadmap/README.md

 **Q: What other open source repos does Stedi maintain?#**

-- [Starter-kit](https://github.com/Stedi/starter-kit) contains everything you need to get started developing on Stedi
+- [Starter-kit](https://github.com/Stedi/starter-kit) contains everything you need to get started developing on Stedi.